Did You Know?

 Thames River Basin Partnership

 The Thames River Basin Partnership (TRBP) is a voluntary, cooperative effort to share resources and strives to develop a regional approach to resource protection.
 The Partnership is made up of dozens of agencies, organizations, municipalities, educational institutions, companies, and individuals interested in the environmental health of the Thames River basin.
-Visit the TRBP website.
+TRBP has a new website - click here to access.